-Heather Buchanan is a painter living and working in Calgary, Alberta, Canada.
+Heather Buchanan is a painter with an ever-evolving art practice, living and working in Calgary, Alberta, Canada.

 She wrote these first two sentences in third person, feels awkward about it, and is now going to switch to first person.